tamago-labs/kilolend/README.md

 # KiloLend

 **KiloLend** is a stablecoin-focused decentralized lending protocol on **LINE Mini Dapp** that integrates an intelligent AI agent with a distinct character to help onboard new Web3 users.
-Interest rates adjust dynamically based on market utilization and the risk model assigned to each asset class, supported by real-time oracles like **Pyth** and **Orakl**, while the AI powered by the **AWS Bedrock AI engine** using the **Claude 4** model and operates within a secure TEE environment inside **AWS Nitro Enclaves**.
+Interest rates adjust dynamically based on market utilization and the risk model assigned to each asset class, supported by real-time oracles like **Pyth** and **Orakl**, while the AI powered by the **AWS Bedrock AI engine** using the **Claude 4** model.

 <img width="1920" height="1080" alt="Kilolend - KRW Stablecoin Hackathon  (1)" src="https://github.com/user-attachments/assets/e609d4b4-1ba4-4373-9160-1ccd26802615" />